 I went through much of my adult life not realising that I was face blind, and just assumed everybody struggled and coped like I did.

 Having studied psychology as an undergrad and postgrad I have a certain amount of understanding of memory and perception in the brain.
-I lecture in psychology (and research methods), but my field is criminal psychology so I don't have very specialist knowledge about this.
+I lecture in psychology (and research methods), but my field is criminal and social psychology so I don't have very specialist knowledge about this.
 I work with people who do, and am lucky enough to be able to tap into colleagues' knowledge and ideas out of curiosity.

 I have certain strategies that I find work.